When you become a mum, your entire life gets consumed by your baby. But what happens when you want to start venturing out into civilisation again?

 1. Attend meet-ups

 Making a new friend is about finding something in common, right?
 So what better way to do so than attending meet-ups based exactly on your interests or status (mum status, to be precise)?
 You’ll know you definitely have at least one thing in common with a new friend-to-be.
 And even if you don’t end up befriending anybody, at least you spent that time doing something you enjoy.
-Mums At The Table has local meet-up groups scattered all over Australia and New Zealand, join our Facebook group to find out more!
+Mums At The Table has local meet-up groups scattered all over Australia and New Zealand—join the one closest to you now!

 2. Involve food